OGGM/oggm/docs/shop.rst

   If this fails, only a dynamic spinup is carried out.
 If this also fails, a fixed geometry spinup is conducted.
 To learn more about these different spinup types, check out :ref:`dynamic-spinup`.
-- **Level 5**: same as level 4 but with all intermediate output files removed.
+- **Level 5**: is same as level 4 but with all intermediate output files removed.
-  The strong advantage of level 5 files is that their size is considerably reduced, at the cost that certain operations (like plotting on maps or running the bed inversion algorithm) are not possible anymore.
+  The strong advantage of level 5 directories is that their size is considerably reduced, at the cost that certain operations (like plotting on maps or re-running the bed inversion algorithm) are not possible anymore.

 In practice, most users are going to use level 2, level 3 or level 5 files.
-To save space on our servers, level 4 data might be unavailable for some experiments (but easily recovered if needed).
+To save space on our servers, level 4 data might be unavailable for some experiments (but are easily recovered if needed).

 .. admonition:: **Changes to the version 1.4 directories**
    :class: note, dropdown

    In previous versions, level 4 files were the "reduced" directories with intermediate files removed.
 Level 5 was very similar, but without the dynamic spinup files.
-   I practice, most users wont really see a change.
+   In practice, most users won't really see a change.

 Here are some example use cases for glacier directories, and recommendations on which level to pick:

-1. Running OGGM from GCM / RCM data with the default settings: **start at level 5**
+1. Running OGGM from GCM / RCM data with the default settings: **start from level 5**
-2. Using OGGM's flowlines but running your own baseline climate, mass balance or ice thickness inversion models: **start at level 2** (and maybe use OGGM's workflow again for glacier dynamic evolution?).
-This is the workflow used by associated model `PyGEM <https://github.com/drounce/PyGEM>`_ for example.
+2. Using OGGM's flowlines but running your own baseline climate, mass balance or ice thickness inversion models: **start at level 2**.
+   (and maybe use OGGM’s workflow again for glacier dynamic evolution?)
+   This is the workflow used
+   by associated model `PyGEM <https://github.com/drounce/PyGEM>`_ for example.
 3. Run sensitivity experiments for the ice thickness inversion: start at level 3 (with climate data available) and re-run the inversion steps.